nicholasdienstbier/SidebetFrontend/README.md

 # SidebetFrontend
-The front end for our project, Sidebar
+The front end for our project, Sidebet